thecdil/sediment/_tributaries/atmosphere.md

 I did not know how I would unravel this tangled muddle, but I knew that each story mattered, and mattered enough to impress itself into the canyon's sediment.

+{% comment %}
+  could include link to "about" page here.
+{%- endcomment -%}

 {% include feature/new-section.html %}